Peas And Onions: The Perfect Companion Planting Pair

 Image of peas and onions companion planting

-• Image 1: A garden bed with rows of peas and onions planted next to each other.
+- Image 1: A garden bed with rows of peas and onions planted next to each other.
 The peas are climbing up a trellis, while the onions are growing in the ground.
-Image of Peas and onions companion planting 1

-• Image 2: A close-up of a pea plant and an onion plant growing next to each other.
+- Image 2: A close-up of a pea plant and an onion plant growing next to each other.
 The pea plant is covered in white flowers, while the onion plant has just started to grow its bulbs.
-Image of Peas and onions companion planting 2

-• Image 3: A garden bed with a variety of vegetables, including peas, onions, carrots, and tomatoes.
+- Image 3: A garden bed with a variety of vegetables, including peas, onions, carrots, and tomatoes.
 The peas and onions are planted close together in the center of the bed.
-Image of Peas and onions companion planting 3

-• Image 4: A diagram of a companion planting chart, showing that peas and onions are compatible plants.
+- Image 4: A diagram of a companion planting chart, showing that peas and onions are compatible plants.
 The chart also lists other plants that are good companions for peas and onions.
-Image of Peas and onions companion planting 4

-• Image 5: A blog post about companion planting, with a photo of peas and onions growing next to each other in a garden bed.
+- Image 5: A blog post about companion planting, with a photo of peas and onions growing next to each other in a garden bed.
 The post discusses the benefits of companion planting and provides tips for planting peas and onions together.
-Image of Peas and onions companion planting 5

 Post a Comment for "Peas And Onions: The Perfect Companion Planting Pair"